Dichotmy/Coursera-Projects/README.md

 - **IBM Data Science Capstone:** The final capstone project for the IBM Data Science Professional Certificate, where I applied the skills and knowledge acquired throughout the course to model and predict Space X rocket landings.
 - **Exploratory Data Analysis (EDA) on Retail Data:** A guided project focused on exploring and analyzing a retail dataset to uncover insights and patterns using Python.
+- **Analyzing Data in a Model Car Database with MySQL Workbench:** A comprehensive SQL-based analysis of a classic model car database, focused on inventory management, customer behavior, and sales performance for the Mint Classics Company.

 Each project folder contains its own README with detailed information about the project, including the problem statement, approach, results, and key takeaways.